-If you have a commercial building that either has a sloped roof (non-flat) or you’re having a commercial building built that will have a sloped roof, you might be considering commercial roofing shingles.
-That is, regular asphalt shingles but for your commercial building.
+If you have a commercial building that has a sloped roof (non-flat), or you’re having a commercial building built that will have a sloped roof, you might be considering commercial roofing shingles.
+But, what are they?
+Are commercial roofing shingles different from residential roofing shingles?

 Can you use shingles on your commercial building